The Future of Federal Clean Energy Legislation: What’s Next from Congress

-Panelists will reflect on recent energy tax legislation in Congress and debate the elements of possible new proposals.
+Panelists will reflect on recent and proposed clean energy legislation in Congress.

-The Impact of Climate Policy on Renewable Growth
+The Impact of Climate Policy on Renewable Energy

 Climate concerns are an increasingly significant driver for pro-growth policies in the renewable sector.
-Panelists will discuss the menu of climate policy options available and how they could affect renewable growth and investment, considering:
+Panelists will discuss the menu of climate policy options available and how they could affect renewable growth and investment.

 - How much we must accelerate renewable sector growth to meet the climate imperative